jgoppert/aae301_notebook/README.md

 ## Getting Started

 * To start an interative session, click the binder or jupyterlab badges above.
-* To just view the notebooks, click on the viewer link.
+* To view the notebooks, click on the viewer link.